0xC0000054/sc4-more-building-styles/README.md

 W2W Only, only W2W buildings will be built.
 This radio button uses the reserved id value `0x3115038A`.
 Block W2W, no W2W buildings will be built.
 This radio button uses the reserved id value `0x3115038B`.

+#### Identifying W2W buildings

-W2W buildings are identified by the presence of a W2W occupant group in the building exemplar.
+W2W buildings are identified using either of the following methods.

+##### Building Is Wall-to-Wall Exemplar Property (0xAA1DD401)

+This is a Boolean property, a value of true indicates that the building is W2W.
+If the value is false or the property is not present, the building will not be considered W2W.

+##### Wall-to-Wall Occupant Groups

+If the building has any of the following values in its Occupant Groups property (0xAA1DD396), it indicates that the building is W2W.
+If the property is not present, the building will not be considered W2W.

 The following W2W occupant group values are supported:

 BTE: Ind.
 W2W:     `0xD02C802E`
 BTE: Comm.
 W2W:    `0xB5C00A05`